Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 *   Contacts 1 and 4 are used to feed the bias current Ib produced by a constant current generator [fix, see figure x]
-*   Contacts 7 and 5 are used to measure (through a differential amplifier, DA for short) the voltage across the sample, in a 4-wire (often called kelvin) resistance measurement.
+*   Contacts 7 and 5 are used to measure (through a differential amplifier, DA for short) the voltage across the sample, in a 4-wire resistance measurement.
 *   Contacts 2-3 and 6 are the output of the Hall voltage and fed to the a second DA.

     Contact 6 is the reference point for the  Hall voltage and contacts 2 and 3 are used to set the balancing potentiometer P after having removed the sample from the magnetic field (the Hall voltage should be zero in absence of applied magnetic field).
-    The potentiometer P is needed  since the contacts 2 and 3 cannot be precisely positioned.
+    *Three contacts* are needed for the Hall voltage because *two contacts cannot be precisely aligned.

 ![Printed circuit board with germanium sample and thermocuple](Media/sample_pcb.jpg){#fig:sample_pcb}